ibm-cloud-docs/cis/rate-limiting.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# Rate limiting
+# Configuring rate limiting
 {:#cis-rate-limiting}

-Rate Limiting (Enterprise plan only) protects against denial-of-service attacks, brute-force login attempts, and other types of abusive behavior targeting the application layer.
+Rate limiting (Enterprise plan only) protects against denial-of-service attacks, brute-force login attempts, and other types of abusive behavior targeting the application layer.
 {: shortdesc}

 Select the type of rate limiting rule, either a **Custom rule** or **Protect login**

-## Create a custom rate limiting rule
+## Creating a custom rate limiting rule
 {:#create-a-custom-rate-limiting-rule}

 Enter a rule name that helps you remember what the rule does.
 This is an optional field.